 40 60 80

 Master 36 to 40 54 to 60 71 to 80

 AAA 30 to 35 45 to 53 59 to 70

 AA 22 to 29 33 to 44 43 to 58

-Α 15 to 21 22 to 32 29 to 42
+A 15 to 21 22 to 32 29 to 42

 В 0 to 14 0 to 21 0 to 28

-Hunter's Pistol Metallic Sights, Smallbore Hunter's Pistol Metallic Sights and Air Pistol Open Sights Standing and Freestyle (Indoor and Outdoor):
+(1) Hunter's Pistol Metallic Sights, Smallbore Hunter's Pistol Metallic Sights and Air Pistol Open Sights Standing and Freestyle (Indoor and Outdoor):

 40 60 80

 Master 30 to 40 45 to 60 59 to 80

 AAA 23 to 29 33 to 44 45 to 58

 AA 16 to 22 24 to 33 31 to 44

-Α 8 to 15 12 to 23 15 to 30
+A 8 to 15 12 to 23 15 to 30

 В 0 to 7 0 to 11 0 to 14

-19.16 Establishing Classification - Competitors will receive their first classification on the basis of the first match fired with a minimum of 40 shots.
-Scores are maintained in the classification database.

-19.16.1 Retaining Classification - Classification once achieved, shall not change until reclassification criteria has been followed as in Rule 19.17 or 19.17.1.

-19.17 Reclassification - Competitors will be reclassified to a higher classification when they fire two scores in any higher classification to go from B class upward or three scores in any higher classification to go from A, AA, or AAA upward.
+- 19.16 Establishing Classification Competitors will receive their first classification on the basis of the first match fired with a minimum of 40 shots.
+Scores are maintained in the classification database. - 19.16.1 Retaining Classification - Classification once achieved, shall not change until reclassification criteria has been followed as in Rule 19.17 or 19.17.1. - 19.17 Reclassification Competitors will be reclassification to go from B class upward or three scores in any higher classification to go from B class upward or three scores in any higher classification to go from A, AA, or AAA upward.
 Scores fired in the previous 24 months will be used to reclassify upward.
 Classifications will not expire.
 Reclassification to a lower classification will occur only by petition to the NRA Silhouette Department, and only if a competitor has fired 12 consecutive scores in a lower classification.
-Such downward reclassified downward more than one class at a time.
+Such downward reclassification may take place only once every two years.
+No competitor may be reclassified downward more than one class at a time.
 Also, if a shooter, once reclassified downward (example: AAA to AA), fires a score which falls into the previous higher class (AAA), that shooter will return to the previous higher class (AAA) at the conclusion of that tournament.
-No competitor will be changed in classification during the course of a tournament, except under the conditions listed in Rule 19.17.1.

-19.17.1 Reclassification During a Pistol Match - If a competitor shoots a score which is two or more classes above the currently held classification, that competitor shall be reclassified to one class below the class in which such high score falls, for that current match and thereafter.
+No competitor will be changed in classification during the course of a tournament, except under the conditions listed in Rule 19.17.1. - 19.17.1 Reclassification During a Pistol Match If a competitor shoots a score which is two or more classes above the currently held classification, that competitor shall be reclassified to one class below the class in which such high score falls, for that current match and thereafter.
 Example: If a Class A competitor shoots aAAA score, that competitor will immediately be reclassified to AA for that current match and thereafter.
 All shooters reclassified in this way must be reported to the NRA Competitive Shooting division.